 - MyID can issue Derived PIV credentials to any PIV credential holder, regardless of whether the original credential was issued by MyID or a third-party issuer, either on-premise or via a managed service

 - MyID is the first Derived PIV credential solution to receive an Authority to Operate (ATO) for a federal agency

-- MyID supports Derived PIV for iOS, Android, Windows and BlackBerry smartphones and tablets
+- MyID supports Derived PIV for iOS and Android smartphones and tablets

 To find out more, download our Complete Guide to PIV Derived Credentials, or contact us now via the form below to discuss your requirements further.